There is very little that can match up to word of mouth marketing in today’s online marketing scenario.

 Give it a try.

-Tim is president and co-founder of Axero Solutions and author of Who the Hell Wants to Work for You?
+Tim Eisenhauer is a co-founder of Axero Solutions, a leading intranet software vendor.
+He's also a bestselling author of Who the Hell Wants to Work for You?
 Mastering Employee Engagement.
-He’s been featured in Fortune, Forbes, TIME, Inc Magazine, Entrepreneur, CNBC, Today, and other leading publications.
+Tim’s been featured in Fortune, Forbes, TIME, Inc Magazine, Entrepreneur, CNBC, Today, and other leading publications.